iamamutt/pandoc-apa/example/apa_test.md

     - Institute 1             # for Authors 1 and 2
     - Institute 2             # for Author 3
 twogroups: true               # authors span two universities, other fields: threegroups, ..., sixgroups
-bibliography:                 # delete field if not using references!!!
+bibliography:
-    - example/references.bib
+    - example/references.bib  # delete field if not using references
 date: "Last updated: \\today" # optional, can delete if not needed
 keywords:                     # enter as many keywords as needed
     - sublime text